 Ron Elledge is a seasoned Medicare consultant and author of “Medicare Made Easy.”
 As a Medicare expert, he regularly consults beneficiaries on Medicare rules, regulations, and strategies.

-In general, you are eligible for Medicare Part A at no cost if:
+In general, you are eligible for Medicare if:

 - You are age 65 or older and a U.S. citizen or permanent legal resident for at least five consecutive years immediately prior to applying for Medicare.

 - You are disabled and receiving disability benefits.
 Medicare enrollment is automatic after you have been on Social Security disability for 24 months.

 - You are already receiving retirement benefits from Social Security or the Railroad Retirement Board.

 Do you have to enroll in Medicare?
 You may be eligible for automatic enrollment.
 Otherwise, you’ll need to contact the Social Security Administration.

 Automatic enrollment: Individuals already receiving Social Security or Railroad Retirement Board (RRB) benefits at least four months before being eligible, who reside in the United States (except residents of Puerto Rico), are automatically enrolled in both premium-free Medicare Part A and Part B. People living in Puerto Rico who are eligible for automatic enrollment are only enrolled in premium-free Part A. Automatic enrollment can be a problem if you are enrolled in a Health Savings Account (HSA).
 You cannot contribute to an HSA once you are on any part of Medicare.

 Manual enrollment: If you are not receiving Social Security or RRB benefits, you are not automatically enrolled.
 You must apply by contacting Social Security.
 Call three months before your eligibility date.